ayghon/react-native-template/README.md

 # TODO

-- create folder structure
 - choose to either have a simple app demonstrating all libs or an empty project
 - align `@react-navigation/drawers` and `react-native-gesture-handler` versions,
   we use the latest for the second one.
-This only displays a warning.
+This issue only displays a warning in dev mode
 - fix template husky hooks firing after project's hooks

 > [Create your own template](https://github.com/react-native-community/cli/blob/master/docs/init.md#creating-custom-template)